the-teachingRSE-project/competencies/competencies.md

     Should provide policies on sharing and reuse of software.
 May be driven by funder requirements/policies.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-    MOD&
-    Needs full awareness of entire codebase to support extension/maintenance.
-      May not need/get additional experience or support.
-      If project taken on from another individual developer, there may be challenges in transferring this mental model of the software.& As local but greater awareness of need for future transition to other developer(s), likely provide e.g. docs/issues/project board and other support from central services to support this.
-May only need to know part of code.&
-    Internal team training important to ensure ability to build necessary mental model of codebase and to document it via text or tools to support sustainability.&
-    As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
-Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
-      Establishing RSE departments with specialists for certain aspects of software will improve overall turnaround times.
-    \\\hline
-    %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWLC&
     It's down to you to manage the complete lifecycle, if you move on, what will happen to the code?&